IBM/science-result-extractor/README.md

 ## Read NLP-TDMS and ARC-PDN corpora

 1) Follow the instructions in the [README](data/NLP-TDMS/downloader/README.md) in [data/NLP-TDMS/downloader/](data/NLP-TDMS/downloader/) to download the entire collection of raw PDFs of the NLP-TDMS dataset.
-The downloaded PDFs should be in [data/NLP-TDMS/pdfFile](./data/NLP-TDMS/pdfFile).
+The downloaded PDFs can be moved to [data/NLP-TDMS/pdfFile](./data/NLP-TDMS/pdfFile) (i.e., `mv *.pdf ../pdfFile/.`).

 2) For the ARC-PDN corpus, the original pdf files can be downloaded from the [ACL Anthology Reference Corpus (Version 20160301)](https://acl-arc.comp.nus.edu.sg/).
 We use papers from ACL(P)/EMNLP(D)/NAACL(N) between 2010 and 2015.
 After uncompressing the downloaded PDF files, put the PDF files into the corresponding directories under the /data/ARC-PDN/ folder, e.g., copy D10 to /data/ARC-PDN/D/D10.

-3) We release the pre-parsed NLP-TDMS and ARC-PDN corpora.
+3) We release the parsed NLP-TDMS and ARC-PDN corpora.
 [NlpTDMSReader](nlpLeaderboard/src/main/java/com/ibm/sre/data/corpus/NlpTDMSReader.java) and [ArcPDNReader](nlpLeaderboard/src/main/java/com/ibm/sre/data/corpus/ArcPDNReader.java) in the corpus package illustrate how to read section and table contents from PDF files in these two corpora.

 ## Run experiments based on textual entailment system